nadgerz/theEternalMenu/README.md

 ## Other objectives

-Besides wishing for an App like the Eternal Menu, I also wanted to use the opportunity to get better/learn about several skills:

 - finally learn about the back-end of front-end programming
   - Promises and Async Programming
   - HTTP APIs
   - Adding a MongoDB Datastore
   - Testing
   - Deploying & Scaling Apps with Docker
 - improve on / extend my knowledge of React
-  - Hooks
+  - Hooks / Effects
+  - Reach Router
+  - React Context
+  - Error Boundaries
-  -
+  - Portals